 NO!
 God didn't make us so he could save us.
 Sin was a tragic break in his plan for us.
 His plan of redemption is like hitting a reset button.
-"The new birth let's you "get back on track."
+"The new birth let's us "get back on track."

-We were meant to be a "God-man" race of people --God's spirit indwelling man -- so that we could fulfill the purpose God had for our lives.
+We were meant to be a "God-man" race of people --God's Spirit indwelling man -- so that we could fulfill the purpose God had for our lives.
 Being born again is just the doorway to get back on track.
 Many new Christians make a big mistake and camp out in the doorway.
 They think being born again is all there is.
 NO!
 There is a big world to walk into.
 God has a purpose for each of us that only we can fulfill.

 Reread Ephesians 2:10